-7. Informed Consent of Trial Subjects
+7. Informed Consent of Trial Subjects:

 - a.
 In obtaining and documenting informed consent, the investigator should comply with the applicable regulatory requirements, and should adhere to GCP and to the ethical principles that have their origin in the Declaration of Helsinki.
 Prior to the beginning of the trial, the investigator should have the IRB's written approval opinion of the written informed consent form and any other written information to be provided to subjects. - b.
 The written informed consent form and any other written information to be provided to subjects should be revised whenever important new information becomes available that may be relevant to the subject's consent.
 Any revised written informed consent form, and written information should receive the IRB's approval opinion in advance of use.
 The subject or the subject's legally acceptable representative should be informed in a timely manner if new information becomes available that may be relevant to the subject's willingness to continue participation in the trial.
 The communication of this information should be documented. - c.
 Neither the investigator, nor the trial staff, should coerce or unduly influence a subject to participate or to continue to participate in a trial. - d.
 None of the oral and written information concerning the trial, including the written informed consent form, should contain any language that causes the subject or the subject's legally acceptable representative to waive or to appear to waive any legal rights, or that releases or appears to release the investigator, the institution, the sponsor, or their agents from liability for negligence. - e.
-The investigator, or a person designated by the investigator, should fully inform the subject or, if the subject is unable to provide informed consent, the subject's legally acceptable representative, of all pertinent aspects of the trial including the written information and the approval opinion by the IRB. - f.
-The language used in the oral and written information about the trial, including the written informed consent form, should be as non-technical as practical and should be
+The investigator, or a person designated by the investigator, should fully inform the subject or, if the subject is unable to provide informed consent, the subject's legally acceptable representative, of all pertinent aspects of the trial including the written information and the approval opinion by the IRB.

 Investigator Manual - All Appendices

 NUMBER DATE PAGE

-HRP-103a 1/1/2021 12 of 24
+1.003 (HRP-103a) 4/29/24 12 of 22